-The Master of Software Engineering (MSE) program provides a unique environment for mastering the discipline of software engineering.
-The goal of the program is to create the leaders of industrial software engineering practice: the future chief engineers, head designers, principal technical officers of their companies.
+The goal of the MSE program is to create the leaders of industrial software engineering practice: the future chief engineers, head designers, principal technical officers of their companies.
 Graduates of the MSE program not only understand and be able to apply the best of current practice, but are also able to act as agents of change to improve that practice as the field continues to evolve.

-The Master of Science in Information Technology – Embedded Software Engineering (MSIT-ESE) is a professional master's degree program drawing from the combined resources and strengths of the School of Computer Science's Institute for Software Research (ISR) and the Department of Electrical and Computer Engineering (ECE).
+MSIT-ESE is a professional master's degree program drawing from the combined resources and strengths of the School of Computer Science's Institute for Software Research (ISR) and the Department of Electrical and Computer Engineering (ECE).
 The professionally-oriented degree provides the foundations and skills in computer science, hardware and electrical engineering, and systems engineering necessary for effective embedded software engineering.
-The use of an application-based capstone Practicum project is a central component in the curriculum, and is particularly appropriate for students who intend to return to industry after receiving their degree.

-An increasing portion of all business is being conducted over the Internet.
 Building eBusiness systems requires application of technology to real commercial situations.
 The eBusiness Technology program is not lecture-based, but consists of 16 real-world team projects in eBusiness consulting in which students must solve realistic problems incorporating a spectrum of current eBusiness issues.
 The final 9 weeks of the program are spent working on actual projects contributed by industrial sponsors.
-By that time, students have not only absorbed new technologies, but have acquired job-critical skills such as time management, team organization and the ability to produce professional work product and deliver effective and persuasive presentations.

-The Master of Science in Information Technology - Privacy Engineering (MSIT-PE) degree is a one-year program designed for computer scientists and engineers who wish to pursue careers as privacy engineers or technical privacy managers.
-Designed in close collaboration with industry and government, this program is intended for students who aspire to play a critical role in building privacy into future products, services, and processes.
-The 12-month MSIT in Privacy program combines the best and most successful elements gleaned from Carnegie Mellon University’s long and distinguished history of professional masters programs.
-The program includes two semesters of courses taught by leading academic privacy and security experts.
-The program concludes with a summer-long learning-by-doing, capstone project, where students will be brought in as privacy consultants to work on client projects.
-Students who complete this program will be well prepared for jobs as privacy engineers and technical privacy managers.
+The MSIT-PE degree is a one-year program designed for computer scientists and engineers who wish to pursue careers as privacy engineers or technical privacy managers.
+The program includes two semesters of courses taught by leading academic privacy and security experts and a summer-long learning-by-doing, capstone project, where students are brought in as privacy consultants to work on client projects.

 A joint offering of the Tepper School of Business and the School of Computer Science, the Technology Leadership Track within the MBA program emphasizes strategic and management issues relevant to the development and application of cutting-edge software technologies.
 Graduates of this track are particularly well prepared to address the complex issues that lie at the intersection of business and technology.
 They are trained to lead their future organizations in developing and executing technology strategies and managing innovative technology projects.
 Specifically, the track prepares students who aspire to senior technology positions such as Chief Technology Officer, Chief Information Officer, and Vice-President of Research and Development.